-Running is a lifestyle change, marathon runner Vidya Mahalaxmi talks to Nandini Reddy about her finishing The North Face Endurance Challenge this weekend.
+Running is a lifestyle change, marathon runner Vidya Mahalaxmi talks to Nandini Reddy about her finishing The North Face Endurance Challenge

 The North Face Endurance Challenge Championship course engages runners with both scenic views and drastic elevation change.
 You won’t want to miss out on this trail running event that draws participants ranging from first time racers to elite runners.The North Face Endurance Challenge returns to the Bay Area.
 Located in the visually stunning Marin Headlands.
 The run has a 50 Mile, 50K, Full Marathon and Half Marathon, the Marathon Relay, 10K, 5K and a kids run.
 The total time allotted for completion of the 50 mile run is 14 hours.
 The weather, in San Francisco during November, is perfect for the run.

 For Bangalore girl, Vidya Mahalaxmi, running has today become a lifestyle.
 It may have started as a fitness regime after giving birth to her first child, twelve years ago but today it has become a few miles every day.
 “Running marathons/ half marathons, was never on the cards for me.
 Growing up, I was told, I had flat feet and running wasn’t going to be easy.
 I used to swim.
 But never attempted to run,” reminisces Vidya.